 But he won’t be 12 forever, thankfully, and someday he may actually be interested in keeping his devices intact.
 When we get to that magical day, I’ll look at a Windows laptop that can do school work and has good gaming performance.
 Who knows, maybe he’ll save up his money and buy his own laptop.
 A dad can dream.

-We’re all concerned about safety for the upcoming school year and shopping for the things we need to make it successful.
-So is Best Buy Canada.
-They are continually updating and upgrading their services to make them as safe and helpful as possible.
+We’re all shopping for the things we help our families be successful.
+Best Buy Canada is continually updating and upgrading their services to make the experience as helpful as possible.
 Whether it’s in-store or online shopping, you can shop with confidence.